pichim/PM2_PES_Board_Example/docs/markdown/ws2.md

 ### Assignment

-We assume that you know the general structure of the PES board, if not, please visit: [PES board](../../README.md#pes-board)
+We assume that you know the general structure of the PES Board, if not, please visit: [PES board](../../README.md#pes-board)

 ## Part 1

 The first task will be the integration of two servo motors and the corresponding calibration process.

 1. Refer to the Servo manual for a step-by-step hardware tutorial on the usage of a servo motor and on the calibration process.
-There you can find also information about how to connect the servos to the PES board.
+There you can find also information about how to connect the servos to the PES Board.
 Follow the instructions outlined in the haradware tutorial to complete the calibration.

     > [Servo Tutorial](../markdown/servo.md)